Sudio T2 Review. Less an Upgrade, more of a re-imagination with brand new features.

 On this, well, I’m used to the “system” by now but the whole game of three clicks to raise/reduce volume is still a challenge for the most part.
 I just can’t seem to get it right most of the time.

-It seems an inevitable compromise for the sake of style; physical clicks and holds would also have their own set of drawbacks.
-Anyway, the following is a summary of the touch controls.
-As usual, I suggest that you perform all these on the connected device instead.
+But I’m grouching.
+The following is a summary of the touch controls.
+As usual, I suggest that you perform all these on the playback device instead.

 - 1 Click on Either Earbud: Play/Pause/Answer Call.